Egyptian Armed Forces: Twenty-first century

 By 2018, analysts observed no overt signs of institutional fragmentation within the Armed Forces.
 According to Hussein and Martino, the military's entrenched dominance in political and security affairs may be attributed to a combination of factors: its expansive economic interests, long-standing national legitimacy reinforced by its role in welfare and development programs, and a conscription-based recruitment system that facilitates cross-class integration within the armed services.

-In 2019, it was reported that the Egyptian Armed Forces had begun a broad modernization effort under President Abdel Fattah el-Sisi, following a long period of operational stagnation, since the 1970s.
-This initiative has included a notable increase in military procurement, with purchases from France, Russia, and Germany that have added new fighter aircraft, naval vessels, submarines, and surveillance systems to Egypt’s inventory.
-These acquisitions have supplemented longstanding military assistance from the United States and reflect a shift toward a more diversified supply strategy.
-Parallel efforts have focused on doctrinal and structural reforms, including greater emphasis on interoperability, air mobility, maritime operations, and special forces.
+In 2019, it was reported that the Egyptian Armed Forces had begun a broad modernization effort under President Abdel Fattah el-Sisi, after a long period of operational stagnation dating to the 1970s.
+Procurement rose sharply, with purchases from France, Russia, and Germany adding new fighter aircraft, naval vessels, submarines, and surveillance systems to Egypt's inventory.
+These purchases supplemented longstanding military assistance from the United States and broadened Egypt's range of suppliers.
+Egypt has also reformed doctrine and structure, putting more weight on interoperability, air mobility, maritime operations, and special forces.
 Joint exercises with both regional and international partners have also expanded during this period.
-However, the modernization program faces ongoing structural obstacles, such as entrenched command hierarchies, insufficient training regimes, and limited investment in logistical sustainment.
-Despite these limitations, the current scope of reform is regarded as the most extensive military overhaul in Egypt in decades.
+But the program still runs into structural obstacles: rigid command hierarchies, inadequate training, and too little investment in logistics.
+Even so, the reform is considered the most extensive military overhaul in Egypt in decades.

-In March 2021, Human Rights Watch published a report alleging that the Egyptian Armed Forces had committed violations of international law during operations in North Sinai, including the demolition of more than 12,300 residential and commercial structures and the clearance of approximately 6,000 hectares of farmland since 2013.
+In March 2021, Human Rights Watch published a report saying that the Armed Forces had committed violations of international law during operations in North Sinai, including the demolition of more than 12,300 residential and commercial structures and the clearance of approximately 6,000 hectares of farmland since 2013.